-The harsh environment of commercial steel continuous casting processes makes measurements difficult, expensive, and limited in the information gained.
+The harsh environment of L commercial steel continuous casting processes makes taking measurements difficult, expensive and limited with regard to the information gained.
 Computational models potentially offer deeper knowledge, but only if they can accurately predict the plant behavior.
 This requires including and solving the equations which govern all of the important physical phenomena.
 To achieve reasonable speed while retaining accuracy, computational models must be simplified and calibrated to match plant experiments, using parameters which remain constant over the range of processing conditions of interest.
-Only after verification, calibration, and validation, can a model be used reliably as a predictive tool to investigative complex processes such as continuous casting.
+Only after verification, calibration and validation can a model be used reliably as a predictive tool to investigative complex processes such as continuous casting.

-Development of an accurate computational model requires verification, calibration, and validation.
-Verification refers to matching the model predictions exactly with the known analytical solution of a simple well-defined test problem, in order to prove error-free programming of the chosen numerical methods, and to find reasonable choices for mesh and time-step discretizations.
-Validation refers to matching the model predictions with plant experiments, to ensure that the equations being solved contain the appropriate physics, and that the properties and constants in those equations have good values.
+Development of an accurate computational model requires verification, calibration and validation.
+Verification refers to matching the model predictions exactly with the known analytical solution of a simple, well-defined test problem, in order to prove error-free programming of the chosen numerical methods, and to find reasonable choices for mesh and time-step discretizations.
+Validation refers to matching the model predictions with plant experiments to ensure that the equations being solved contain the appropriate physics, and that the properties and constants in those equations have good values.
 Calibration is usually needed to find values for those constants to match the plant measurements and achieve validation.
 These last two activities generally require multiple iterations.
-This paper illustrates this activity for the computational model of heat transfer in continuous casting of steel, CON1D1.
+This paper illustrates this activity for the computational model of heat transfer in continuous casting of steel, CON1D.1

-The CON1D model has been successfully applied to many commercial casters in previous work^{2,3,4,5,6}, and is described in detail elsewhere1.
-This paper focusses on the calibration procedure to improve its accuracy.
-The procedure first involves a full three-dimensional computation of the mold, to produce average results for a "calibration domain".
+The CON1D model has been successfully applied to many commercial casters in previous work,2-6 and is described in detail elsewhere.1 This paper focuses on the calibration procedure to improve its accuracy.
+The procedure first involves a full 3D computation of the mold to produce average results for a "calibration domain."
 Input parameters to the CON1D model are defined and calibrated to match the average hot face and thermocouple temperatures from the 3D model.
 Then, CON1D can be calibrated to match thermocouple measurements and heat flux measurements taken from plant operation.
-Finally the model can be applied to gain new insights into the process.
+Finally, the model can be applied to gain new insights into the process.